 - Wash the oregano leaves with water.
 Rinse and dry completely of excess water to inhibit the growth of mold and prevent the oil from going rancid.

 - Place the leaves in a mortar bowl and mash them so the cells will release the essential oils.
-A muddler will be fine if mortar and pestle is not available.
+A muddler will be fine if mortar and pestle are not available.
 Use the muddler to crush the leaves inside the glass container.
 Use just enough pressure to encourage the release of oil and be careful not to tear the leaves too much.
 Excessive pressure may actually weaken the potency of your finished product.

 - Heat up the water in the double boiler.
 Put in the carrier oil but never allow it to boil.
 Combine the oregano leaves with the oil and let it simmer for several hours.
 If possible, allow the leaves to soak for 5 hours but see to it that the oil does not boil as this can affect the chemical composition of the product.